 The social credit system (otherwise SCS - Social Credit Score) was conceived at the beginning of the 2000-s, it was then that its theoretical base was laid.
 In particular, it is directly related to the idea of “scientific development and building a harmonious society”, expressed in 2003, and since then it has been on the agenda of scientific and public discourse in the PRC.

-The social credit system is a social concept based on a distinction regarding the possibility of obtaining a range of social and economic services depending on the citizen’s special “rating”.
-The rating is earned by certain points, and the points can be either accrued or deducted - depending on the actions of the citizen, his social status, his circle of contacts and a host of other factors.
+The social credit system is a social concept based on the distinction in relation to the possibility of obtaining a range of social and economic services, depending on the special “rating” of the citizen.
+The rating is earned by certain points, and points can be both accrued and subtracted - depending on the actions of the citizen, his social status, his social circle and a host of other factors.

 The idea of such social segregation is not generally new, but Chinese developers were able to put it on a powerful information platform.
 Various prototypes of such systems have been operating in test mode for several years, and their main characteristic is not at all to “glue” the rating and access to services together, but to automate the scoring itself as much as possible — that is, to put the rating calculation on stream.